It will only take 6 minutes to read this post! (May take longer to learn 😉 )

 When learning new languages, knowing how to say Hello is one of the first things we usually learn to say.
 Because, even if that’s the only word we can speak, most natives will be pleased to hear that you’ve made an effort to speak their own tongue.

 We’ve put together a list of the most common Chinese greetings, all of which you should learn if you’re studying Mandarin.
-It’s useful to know in which context to use these greetings, as well as which ones will help you sound more fluent and natural.
+It’s useful to know in which context to use these greetings and which ones will help you sound more fluent and natural.

 1. 你好 (nǐ hǎo) – Hello

-This is the first phrase you will probably learn to speak in Chinese and whilst it is still used to say ‘Hello’ in Mandarin, there are now more relaxed phrases (that you will be introduced to shortly) to use instead.
+This is the first phrase you will probably learn to speak in Chinese.
+While it is still used to say ‘Hello’ in Mandarin, there are now more straightforward phrases (that you will be introduced to shortly) to use instead.

 Note: If both words have the 3rd tone, change the first word to the second tone in spoken Chinese.
 Learn more about tone rules here.